microsoft/debug-adapter-protocol/specification.md

   label: string;

   /**
-   * An optional line of the step in target.
+   * The line of the step in target.
    */
   line?: number;

   /**
-   * An optional column of the step in target.
+   * The column of the step in target.
    */
   column?: number;

   /**
-   * An optional end line of the range covered by the step in target.
+   * The end line of the range covered by the step in target.
    */
   endLine?: number;

   /**
-   * An optional end column of the range covered by the step in target.
+   * The end column of the range covered by the step in target.
    */
   endColumn?: number;
 }